 A supervisory college establishes a routine communication channel with appropriate company personnel and all regulators, which can be beneficial in identifying the appropriate contacts quickly in the event of a crisis.

 The above description of supervisory college is largely consistent with the lead state concept that has been used for years by state insurance regulators.
 In such situations, one jurisdiction takes the lead in terms of being primarily responsible for the coordination and communication between the insurance group and the other states, as well as other potential responsibilities.
-But, ultimately each jurisdiction may have to do what it believes is necessary in its jurisdiction that is in the best interests of the policyholders in its jurisdiction.
+But, ultimately each jurisdiction may have to do what it believes is necessary and that is in the best interests of the policyholders in its jurisdiction.
 In addition, the supervisory college acts as a peer review process similar to how the NAICs Financial Analysis (E) Working Group acts as a peer review process of troubled or potentially troubled insurers or insurance groups.
 This peer review process has the effect of allowing other jurisdictions to defer some of their authority.
 To the extent issues arise, the collective group makes them known to all jurisdictions so that the group-wide supervisor and the other jurisdictions can discuss how best to deal with the issues.
 Alternatively, the collective group can make the jurisdiction aware that more may need to be done.
-State insurance regulators have been dealing with these types of multi-jurisdictional issues for years, and just as state insurance regulators are aware that these situations demand mutual cooperation in order to build the relationship and trust needed, so too does the International Association of Insurance Supervisors (IAIS) recognize the same.
+State insurance regulators have been dealing with these types of multi-jurisdictional issues for years.
+Both state insurance regulators and the International Association of Insurance Supervisors (IAIS) are aware that these situations demand mutual cooperation in order to build the relationship and trust needed.

+IAIG: For IAIGs, the group-wide supervisor establishes a supervisory college which is expected to meet at least annually.
+In addition, the members of the IAIG’s supervisory college are expected to communicate and exchange relevant information on an ongoing basis, including information on group capital prepared by the group-wide supervisor, as well as a summary of any additional reporting related to group capital that has been reported at the option of the group-wide supervisor.
+Furthermore, through the supervisory college process, the group-wide supervisor should establish a crisis management group (CMG) for the IAIG with the objective of enhancing preparedness for, and facilitating the recovery and resolution of, the IAIG.
+To facilitate this, the group-wide supervisor should put in place a written coordination agreement between the members of the IAIG CMG.
+The structure, participation in, and role of an IAIG supervisory college or CMG is ultimately the responsibility of the group-wide supervisor.

-Considering if a supervisory college should be held and all of the related guidance included in Section VI.J.
-Supervisory Colleges is one of the roles of the lead state.
+Guidance for use in conducting supervisory colleges and related activities is included in Section VI.J.